wkrippne/push-swap/README.md

 My push_swap sorts

     3 numbers with maximum 3 instructions,
-    4 numbers with maximum 7 instructions,
-    5 numbers with maximum 11 instructions,
     100 numbers with average 700 instructions => 5 points,
     500 numbers with avaerage 5200 instructions => 5 points.

-The algorithm is good enought to pass the project.

 ### Bonus